-RD3 Any subdivision within the area shown as "Future Development Area" on the Outline Development Subdivision Plan at Chapter 16 Appendix 16.7.8 for the Industrial Heavy Zone shall not occur until the following in Industrial works have been undertaken: Heavy Zone a. the full southern spine road between Main South Road and Shands Road (marked as 'C') on the (South West Outline Development Plan) has been constructed and is open to traffic; and Hornby) the construction (being physical works) of the upgrade of Connaught Drive/ Halswell Junction Road to traffic signals has commenced; and c. the construction (being physical works) of the 4-laning of Shands Road between Halswell Junction Road and the Christchurch Southern Motorway Extension; and d.
-Capacity upgrades have commenced at the following intersections -- Intersection of southern spine road and Shands Road (marked as 'A' on the Oultine Development Plan) - Intersection of northern spine road and Shands Road (marked as 'B' on the Oultine Development Plan) Any subdivision within the Industrial Heavy Zone (South West Hornby as identified in Chapter 16 Appendix 16.7.8, excluding land marked "Area 1", shall not occur until the following works have been undertaken: The construction (being physical works) of the intersection of Shands Road and the southern spine road (marked as 'A' on the Outline Development Plan) incorporating traffic signals has commenced; and The construction (being physical works) of the Christchurch Southern Motorway Extension and the 4-laning of Shands Road between Sir James Wattie Drive and Marshs Road has commenced.
-RD4 Any application for subdivision.
-Subdivision in the Industrial General Zone (North Belfast)
+Heavy Zone (South a. the full southern spine road between Main South Road and Shands Road (marked as 'C') on the Outline Development Plan) has been constructed and is open to traffic; and

+West Hornby) b. the construction (being physical works) of the upgrade of Connaught Drive/ Halswell Junction Road to traffic signals has commenced; and

+c. the construction (being physical works) of the 4-laning of Shands Road between Halswell Junction Road and the Christchurch Southern Motorway Extension; and

+d.
+Capacity upgrades have commenced at the following intersections - Intersection of southern spine road and Shands Road (marked as 'A' on the Oultine Development Plan) Intersection of northern spine road and Shands Road (marked as 'B' on the Oultine Development Plan)

+2. Any subdivision within the Industrial Heavy Zone (South West Hornby as identified in Chapter 16 Appendix 16.7.8, excluding land marked "Area 1", shall not occur until the following works have been undertaken:

+a.
+The construction (being physical works) of the intersection of Shands Road and the southern spine road (marked as 'A' on the Outline Development Plan) incorporating traffic signals has commenced; and

+b.
+The construction (being physical works) of the Christchurch Southern Motorway Extension and the 4-laning of Shands Road between Sir James Wattie Drive and Marshs Road has commenced.

+RD4 D4 1.
+Any application for subdivision.

+Subdivision

+in the the

+Industrial

+General

+Zone

+(North

+Belfast)